Archive for the ‘GUIDE’ Category

 Location

 Loma Linda University is located in the San Bernardino County, about an hour east of Los Angeles.
 We have mountains, desert, ocean, and a large metropolitan area nearby.
 It’s got something for everyone.
 The only complaint I have about this place is the summer weather.
-It can get uncomfortable hot in the summer.
-And that is really annoying when you have to walk around in a tie and white coat.
+It can get uncomfortable hot in the summer so you might want to invest in one of the recommended AC’s for your apartment.
+The heat can be really annoying when you have to walk around in a tie and white coat.

 The area also has a pretty bad smog problem.
 Clear blue skies are not the norm.
 Don’t expect a San Diego blue in the sky.